buggyrace/buggy-race-about/docs/customising/tech-notes.md

 the tasks) are handled.

 {: .note}
-You cannot edit the tech notes that are presented by the server, but you can host them externally (so you can then change and customise them): see `TECH_NOTES_EXTERNAL_URL`, which redirects requests away from the race server.
+You cannot edit (via the web interface) the tech notes that are presented by the server, but you can host them externally (so you can then change and customise them): see `TECH_NOTES_EXTERNAL_URL`, which redirects requests away from the race server.
+Alternatively, if you have forked the server repo, you can edit the source that is then deployed to your own server.

 See more about [managing the tech notes](../static-content/tech-notes).